 FEATURE GENERATION

 In this section we explore several approaches to generating features that can be used to measure the similarity between words.
 Our goal is to determine feature combinations that have the highest correlation with measured error rates.
+It should be noted since the problem of word error rate prediction is a new problem, there is not a standard set of baseline features and therefore features presented in this paper are based on extensive experiments existed for speech recognition technology.
+Many features has been generated and then feature selection methods (see next section) used to select the most relevant ones.

 Acoustic-Based Features